 After the fighting subsided, Montpellier’s fortunes once again improved, and the city’s ruler began focusing on improving existing and run-down buildings and imposing a new architectural style.
 The city’s church was transformed into a Cathedral, while a beautiful new botanical garden was also created, which still enthralls visitors today.
 The city was celebrated as the royal capital of the Languedoc and even attracted the famous astronomer Nostradamus, who studied medicine in Montpellier in the 16th century.

 The city enjoyed a relatively peaceful and prosperous existence until the onset of the French Revolution in the 18th century.
 Montpellier has thrived under a reasonable level of self-determination, but the French Revolution and subsequent abolition of the monarchy centralized the government and abolished the local privileges which had been granted by the so-called ancient regime.
-The city was no longer the capital of the Bas-Languedoc, instead, Montpellier was reduced to capital status of the much smaller Herault region.
-Nonetheless, Montpellier was not badly affected by the conflict, unlike its Provencal neighbor Marse.
+The city was no longer the capital of the Bas-Languedoc.
+Instead, Montpellier was reduced to capital status of the much smaller Herault region.
+Nonetheless, Montpellier was not severely affected by the conflict, unlike its Provencal neighbor Marse.

 In the 19th century, Montpellier and the surrounding Languedoc region became increasingly renowned for wine production.
 Its heyday occurred in the 1870s – after the newly installed railways reached this part of France, large quantities of strong, potent wine were shipped to the recently industrialized north.
 Unfortunately, the dreaded Phylloxera louse devastated many of the region’s vineyards, leaving growers destitute.

 Montpellier played a relatively minor role during the First World War; however, its citizens were forced to live under a puppet Vichy government as part of the Nazi occupation of France during the Second World War.
 It was a brutal time – The French police collaborated with the Nazis in rounding up hundreds of thousands of Jews and other “undesirables” for deportation to concentration camps.